 Storm Door Closers

-A closer prevents the door from opening too far or opening and closing too quickly.
+A closer prevents the door from opening too far or from opening and closing too quickly.
 The closer also allows you to choose how slowly and firmly the door closes.
-Most storm doors include a pneumatic closer, but some include two closers for extra protection against high winds.
-You can always add a second closer.
+Some storm doors include two closers for extra protection against high winds.